vtex-apps/render-runtime/docs/README.md

 This app handles runtime execution of React apps in the VTEX IO Platform and exports some helpful React components, React hooks and variable.

+> **Tip:** run `vtex setup --typings` to add vtex.render-runtime types in your app.
+This will provide autocomplete features in VSCode.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=2 depthTo=2 orderedList=false} -->

 <!-- code_chunk_output -->